 Think of search engines as answer machines.
 A user types in a query (called keyword).
 The search engine scours its data of billions of documents (web pages, images, etc) and in less than a second serves up what it thinks is the most relevant response to the user’s query.
 Relevance and popularity along with hundreds of other factors influence the Search Engine Results Page (SERP).

-The search engine spits of hundreds and thousands of pages in results, but it’s really the first page that matters.
-92% of search traffic comes from page one of the search results, 4.8% from page two and 1.1% from page three.
+The search engine spits hundreds and thousands of pages in results, but it’s really the first page that matters.
+92% of search traffic comes from page one of the search results, 4.8% from page two, and 1.1% from page three.

 What Is SEO?

 It is the strategy, comprised of both creative and technical elements, used to increase the authority, visibility, and presence of a website organically in search engine results (remember the page one we touched upon earlier?).
 These are the ‘free’ or ‘editorial’ results.

 According to Google (the largest search engine), 60% of the leisure travelers and 55% of business travelers start their travel journey using a search engine.
 Since these are ‘intent driven’ queries, conversion from here is much higher than other marketing channels.
 And that in summary is why it all matters.

 Yahoo and Bing are other search engines of prominence, while in China, Baidu leads the search.

 If you’ve ever searched for something online, you already probably know more about SEO than you think.
 In a nutshell, in order for a search engine such as Google to answer a query, it needs to: